Managing Multi-jurisdictional Investigations

 The relevant geographic locations and jurisdictions will not always be the same.
 Some laws have extraterritorial application, such as anti-corruption or financial market misconduct legislation, which may mean a jurisdiction will become relevant even though the primary misconduct occurred outside that jurisdiction’s borders.

 Finally, the scope of the investigation will need to be expanded if significant new issues emerge.
 This is not a failing of the initial scoping exercise but a reality of conducting complex investigations.

 How will information be collected and reviewed?

 The investigation team should identify key data sources, establishing what type of data is required and where that data is stored.
-Data can include communications data such as e-mail, instant messaging logs and voice recordings as well as non-communications data such as financial records, trading records, system logs or other business documents.
-Data collection and processing can represent a significant challenge in multi-jurisdictional investigations and, if not attended to promptly, can delay commencement of a thorough investigation.
+Data can include communications data such as email, instant messaging logs and voice recordings as well as non-communications data such as financial records, trading records, system logs or other business documents.
+Data collection and processing can represent a significant challenge in multi-jurisdictional investigations, especially in light of the introduction of data protection and other laws restricting the transfer of information across borders in recent years (discussed further below).
+These issues need to be addressed promptly, or it can delay commencement of a thorough investigation.

 Other than extraction of information held centrally on servers, consideration should be given to key employees’ data stored locally on devices such as laptops, desktops, smartphones, tablets or portable hard drives.
 The investigation team will need to consider the company’s right to access these, whether these need to be secured immediately to preserve evidence and how best to undertake this process.
 Where devices have not been secured promptly the company may face criticism from regulators or law enforcement should the devices later be required for a criminal investigation or prosecution.